 (2) The application must be in writing and must contain such information as the Regulator requires.

+Note for this subsection:

-Note: The conditions of a licence may require that a facility be certified under this Division.
+The conditions of a licence may require that a facility be certified under this Division.

 (3) The application must be accompanied by the application fee (if any) prescribed by the regulations.